elaq/krakow-sightseeing/warsaw.md

 #### [Multimedia Fountain Park](http://www.warsawtour.pl/en/tourist-attractions/multimedia-fountain-park-multimedialny-park-fontann-161002.html)

-* if you fancy a fountains laser show, it's there for you at 9:30 pm on Friday and Saturday.
+* if you fancy a fountains laser show, it's there for you at 9:30 pm on Friday and Saturday (during summer season).
 The fountain is not huge, but the [show](https://www.youtube.com/watch?v=x0AnDdRTXe0) is not bad

 #### [ZOO](https://en.wikipedia.org/wiki/Warsaw_Zoo)

-* if you feel like going to a ZOO, there is a nice one in Warsaw (and with a very bad [website](http://zoo.waw.pl/en/))
+* if you feel like going to a [ZOO](http://zoo.waw.pl/en/), there is one in Warsaw

 #### [Fotoplastikon](https://en.wikipedia.org/wiki/Warsaw_Fotoplastikon)